We've taken a lot of road trips around the world, and California ranks up there as one of the best destinations for driving tours.

-After comparing California with other destinations it has some of the best options for driving tours with different routes to take throughout the state.
+After comparing California with other destinations it has some of the best options for different routes to take throughout the state.

 If you want to skip directly to the sections below, click on the links.

 California Map Trip Planner - From Start to Finish

 This trip should take a full two weeks to complete and will go through some of the best scenery in all of California.

 We have personally taken this trip and visited all the sights recommended.
 Our travels were split up between two separate road trips through California.

 One focused on the north and the other worked our way South.

 You can mix and match routes through California and spend as long as you like at each destination.

 But if you are on a fixed schedule and have a set amount of time, this is a great itinerary to follow on a two week road trip through California.